Classification, Detection and Segmentation of Shapes

 2.1 Classification Network

 The classification model identifies the presence or absence of each shape in an image.
-Inspired by AlexNet, the architecture consists of four segments (Conv + ReLU + MaxPool) for progressive feature extraction, followed by two fully-connected layers.
+A 4-layer CNN with progressive feature extraction (Conv + ReLU + MaxPool) feeds two fully-connected layers for multi-label output.

 Design Choices